 Proving Causation in a Medical Malpractice Lawsuit in Michigan

-Negligence cases, especially in the field of medicine, are mostly handled by lawyers specializing in medical malpractice due to its complexity and the intricacies of the law.
+Negligence cases, especially in the field of health care, are mostly handled by lawyers specializing in medical malpractice due to its complexity and the intricacies of the law.
 If you have been injured in a medical treatment you have to prove duty of care, breach, causation, and damages.
-The most difficult to prove is causation.
+The most difficult to prove is fails to meet causation in a Medical Malpractice Lawsuit.
+A medical expert can give an expert testimony in court to help prove if the accepted standard of care was or was not used.

-As in all negligence cases, there are four determinants that need to be met for a medical malpractice case:
+As in all negligence cases, there are four determinants that need to be met for a medical malpractice claim:

 Duty of care – the defendant specifically must have owed a duty of care to the plaintiff.